swingletree-oss/swingletree/docs/_docs/install/k8s.md

 #### Custom CA

 `bake.sh` provides an option to add a certificate authority (CA).
-The services of swingletree will trust the given CA when provided.
+The services of Swingletree will trust the given CA when provided.

 #### Private Registries